 All meals are provided with the trek as mentioned in the itinerary.
 Please note that there is no possibility of cooking different food for individuals.
 Please let us know at the time of booking if you are a vegetarian.

 Is there Malaria?

-Like much of rural Cambodia, the site has mosquitoes which may carry malaria.
+Like much of rural Cambodia, the site has mosquitoes that may carry malaria.

 Malaria can be potentially fatal if contracted and as such clients are advised to seek medical advice concerning malaria avoidance prior to visiting the site.
 Avoiding being bitten by mosquitoes is the most effective way to avoid malaria.

-Many travelers to Cambodia also choose to take malarial prophylaxis, medication which prevents malaria in the case of infection.
+Many travelers to Cambodia also choose to take malaria prophylaxis, a medication which prevents malaria in the case of infection.
 If you become ill after leaving the site, be aware that you may have malaria and need to seek immediate medical advice.

 What happens in the case of bad weather?

 Cambodia experiences a dry season and a green season.
 The dry season occurs each year from about November to June.
 The wet season comprises the remainder of the year, with rain and flooding occurring in varying degrees of intensity.
 Hence we will only be running treks for 8 months each year.
 During this period, we plan to take back to back treks, however, at certain times it can be difficult to walk up and down the mountains.
 If the weather is particularly bad then there could be some blackout dates during this period.
 We will endeavor to take treks with limited interruptions.

 - A set of neutral – coloured cloths of natural fibers (cotton)